 - 2 tablespoons fresh italian parsley chopped, optional

 - In a medium sauce pan, boil 2 cups of water.
 Add asparagus and cook for 3-4 minutes until crisp tender.
 While asparagus blanches, fill a medium-sized bowl with ice and water.
-Drain asparagus and plunge into the ice water to stop the cooking.
+With a slotted spoon or spider, transfer blanched asparagus to the ice bath and plunge it into the ice water to stop the cooking.

 - Fill a 3 quart saucepan with water and a pinch of salt.
 Heat to boiling.
 Add shells and cook until al dente according to package directions.

-Add broth a little at a time, stirring constantly.
+- Add chicken broth a little at a time to the flour mixutre, stirring and scraping the pan constantly.
 Cook until mixture begins to thicken and takes on the consistency of a sauce.
 Stir in half and half and lemon zest.
 Season with salt and pepper.
+Remove from heat.